nfscan/ocr-process-service/README.md

 ## TODO

 It's been noticed that cuneiform works more stable when running on 32 bits operational systems.
-We do believe that this is no longer our hardware reality.
+We do believe that is no longer our hardware reality.
 So if you're a good C/C++ developer and want to port it to 64 bits OS feel free to do so :)

 Make ocr-process-service to process a image locally instead of waiting it through a AWS SQS queue.